Field-mediated locomotor dynamics on highly deformable surfaces: Materials and Methods

-The 3D printed self-propelling differential drive vehicle has a mass of $\sim$160 g and diameter of $10~$cm.
-The vehicle has two active rear wheels ($d_w=4$~cm) that are connected via a LEGO Technic - differential gears 24-16 (which allows independent rotation of the wheels (separated by $3.6$ cm) and one front caster (Pololu ball caster with 3/8'' metal ball) for stability.
-The active wheels are driven by a Pololu 120:1 mini plastic gearmotor (4.5 V, 120 RPM, 80 mA) that provides constant speed (adjusted by DROK Buck Boost Voltage Regulator Module), with a maximum of $0.32 ~$m/s.
-A lithium ion polymer battery (3.7v, 500 mAh, from Adafruit) is used as a power supply.
+The 3D printed self-propelling differential drive vehicle has a mass of $165$~g and diameter of $10$~cm.
+The vehicle has two active rear wheels ($d_w=4$~cm) that are connected via a LEGO Technic - differential gears 24-16 (which allows independent rotation of the wheels (separated by $3.6$~cm) and one front caster (Pololu ball caster with $3/8$'' metal ball) for stability.
+The active wheels are driven by a Pololu 120:1 mini plastic gearmotor (4.5 V, 120 RPM, 80 mA) that provides constant speed (adjusted by potentiometer), with a maximum of $0.32 $~m/s.
+The robot is powered by lithium ion polymer battery (3.7~V, 500~mAh, from Adafruit).

-The differential consists of three shafts: one input and two outputs.
-The input is connected to DC motor that produces an approximately constant angular velocity due to the voltage regulator (without slippage) and outputs are connected to the wheels.
-The motor torque is transmitted to the output shafts through the gear that turns around the axis of the input shaft.
-The average speed of the two wheels is equal to the rotational speed of the DC motor.

-We fixed the operating voltage of the motor for all single vehicle experiments.
-Since for a fixed voltage, the angular speed of the motor is proportional to the torque load applied, different central depressions ($D=13.9, 9.6, 5.3$ cm) resulted in slightly different speeds $30.9\pm 1.8, 28.6\pm 2.2, 29.5\pm 1.3$ cm/s, respectively.